lvyitian/briar-manual/content/manual.md

 <img src="assets/img/add-contact-remotely.png" alt="Adding a contact at a distance">

-Copy the <code>briar://</code> link and send it to the contact you want to add.
+Copy the <code>briar://</code> link and send it to the person you want to add.
-You can also share the link with another app for sending.
+You can also use the "Share" button to choose an app for sending the link.

 Paste the link that you receive from the person you want to add into the text field below.
-Click "Continue" and add a nickname for the new contact.
+Click "Continue" and choose a nickname for the new contact.

-Finally, you will see a "Pending Contact Requests" screen that informs you about the state of each pending contact.
+Next you will see a "Pending Contact Requests" screen that informs you about the state of each pending contact.
-Briar will attempt to connect to your contact regularly to add them.
+Briar will try to connect to your contact regularly to add them.

-If it was unable to add your contact for more than 48h, you will need to try again.

 Once a connection succeeds, you'll be added to each other's contact lists.
 Congratulations!
 You're ready to communicate securely.

+If Briar can't connect to your contact after 48 hours, the pending contact list will show the message "Adding contact has failed".
+Both of you should delete the pending contact from the list and add each other's links again.

 <div style="clear:both"></div>